-The Street Marshals will be provided by Right Guard Security, and are all Security Industry Authority (SIA) accredited, and approved and vetted by Kent Police as prescribed by the Community Safety Accreditation Scheme (CSAS).
+The Street Marshals are provided by Right Guard Security, and are all Security Industry Authority (SIA) accredited, and approved and vetted by Kent Police as prescribed by the Community Safety Accreditation Scheme (CSAS).

-Kent Police have granted Street Marshals the devolved power of a constable in uniform under section 50 of the Police Reform Act 2002 to require a person whom they have reason to believe to have been acting, or to be acting, in an anti-social manner (within the meaning of section 1 of the Crime and Disorder Act 1998) to give their name and address.
+Street Marshals have the devolved power from Kent Police to require a person whom they have reason to believe to have been acting, or to be acting, in an anti-social manner to give their name and address.

 - Wearing red and yellow jackets or tabards, which will clearly state “STREET MARSHAL” on the back of the jacket or tabard

 - Will display the CSAS logo

 - Will display the “Expect Respect” logo for the scheme

 - They will have a CSAS ID card to display their devolved power status from Kent Police.

 The Street Marshals are there to support those transiting through designated areas, and have been selected for their professionalism, communication skills and approachability.